- Introduction to Clinical Research Training

 How do outside scholarships affect my financial aid package?
 Any outside award is first applied toward parent contribution and then toward loan reduction, starting with the least favorable loans in a student’s financial aid package.
 The HMS scholarship is the last award that is impacted by receipt of outside scholarships.

 What is the Federal Work-Study Program, and how do I qualify?
 The Federal Work-Study Program provides an opportunity for students who wish to earn funds to pay for school.
 The federal government, through Harvard, provides a wages subsidy to employers who hire participating students, which makes participants more attractive as employment prospects.
 A student’s eligibility is based upon financial need.
 Students apply for work-study by first applying to HMS for financial aid and then subsequently submitting a work-study application.
 Participating students are responsible for finding their own jobs; information on available positions can be obtained from the HMS Financial Aid Office or the Harvard University Student Employment Office.
 Your financial aid officer can provide you with an estimate of your eligibility for work-study.
 A work-study award can be used to reduce loan borrowing, or, upon request, can replace a portion of the computed parent contribution.
-The allowable work-study wage range for graduate students for the academic year 2013-14 is $12.50 - $18.15 per hour.
+The allowable work-study wage range for graduate students for the academic year 2015-16 is expected to be $12.50 - $18.15 per hour.